Al-Madina/Dynamic-Heuristic-Sets/docs/contribution.md

 If your data is large, please do not host it here since it will slow the pull and clone requests.
 3. Documents related to the repository should reside in the [docs](#docs) directory.
 4. Images related to the repository should reside in the [images](#images) directory.
+5. When fixing a bug or extending the library, please create a _branch_ for that and do not merge with the _main_ branch.
+We will review your contribution before merging it.
-5. Some more rules for contributing are coming up!
+6. Some more rules for contributing are coming up!

 # How to Contribute
 You can contribute to JDHS in the following ways: